The Latest Heat Pump Statistics (updated June 2023)

 Ground Source Heat Pump Statistics

-A ground source heat pump generates most of its heat energy from underground.
+A ground source heat pump generates most of its energy from heat underground.
 Ground source heat pumps are a long-lasting heating solution.
 The heat pump lasts for around 20 years, while the underground pipes can last for around 70-100 years.

 • However, it could also add up to £205 to annual heating bills, depending on the system the pump is replacing.